How to track off-road fleet equipment

 Combining off-road vehicle data is essential for proper analysis and drawing insights.
 Fleets can integrate and manage both types of assets in one interface — MyGeotab.

 The benefits of fleet tracking are numerous.
 Beginning with making it easier to track and manage assets, fleets can also leverage a telematics platform for cost management, efficiency and even target driver safety or compliance.
-One advantage of Geotab’s off-road solution is that it allows a fleet to bring in different types of apps that will allow them to customize the data gathered and viewed.
+One advantage of Geotab’s off-road solution is that it allows a fleet to bring in different types of apps that will allow them to customise the data gathered and viewed.

 Geotab can incorporate API feeds from OEMs, so fleets can put together the telematics package that will best suit their needs.
 Think of it as an app store for your telematics solution.